HKUST-OCTAD-LAB/AirTrafficSim/docs/source/tutorial/flow.md

 # Understanding simulation flow

-The flow of the simulation is shown below.
+For better understanding, the flow chart of the simulation is shown below.

 ```{image} ../images/Flow.png
 ```